amtektonics/StarDustNet/README.md

 ## Planned Features for the future
 * Rollback support of some kind
-* Steam VPN lobby integration as an option using Godot Steam addon
+* Steam VPN lobby integration as an option using Godot Steam add-on
 * Some ready to go out of the box nodes that makes sense are documented and just work to lower the bar to entry

-  ## Please provide feedback and any recomendations to improve the library
+  ## Please provide feedback and any recommendations to improve the library